AUGUST 31 | 3PM

 ANNA ARKUSHYNA

-Delivered. for contrabass clarinet in B and double bass (tape)
+Delivered for contrabass clarinet in B and double bass (tape)

 «Delivered. explores the emotional tension and uncertainty that arises when a message shows the status «delivered,» but remains “unread”.
 In times of war, when many people are separated by distance, these simple messenger notifications take on profound meaning: if the message is read, it means the person is alive.
 However, when the second checkmark doesn't appear, the sender is left in a state of limbo, trapped in an anxious wait.
-Many people remain in this state during indefinite period of time, as their loved ones go missing, are taken captive, or perish — with the only visible sign being the single word «Delivered.»
+Many people remain in this state during an indefinite period of time, as their loved ones go missing, are taken captive, or perish, with the only visible sign being the single word «Delivered.»

 This piece captures the experience of waiting, the weight of uncertainty, and the emotional strain that has become an inherent part of everyday life for many.»